3 Criteria of Any Successful Outdoor and Experiential Education Program

 The planned activity is based on a sound risk management strategy.

 There's little doubt that stress, injury and serious harm are all outcomes of an outdoor education program that has not been planned and conducted safely.
-Program hazards may be a result of an oversight in the program planning process or a failure to identify appropriate strategies to reduce the likelihood of, or manage incidents during running of the outdoor education program.
-However, provided that professional outdoor educators minimise program hazards and risk of injury by identifying, reducing and controlling hazards, and document appropriate risk reduction and risk management strategies, positive outcomes to outdoor activity programs can be achieved.
+Program hazards may be a result of an oversight in the program planning process or a failure to identify appropriate strategies to reduce the likelihood of or manage incidents during the running of the outdoor education program.
+However, provided that professional outdoor educators minimize program hazards and risk of injury by identifying, reducing and controlling hazards, and document appropriate risk reduction and risk management strategies, positive outcomes to outdoor activity programs can be achieved.